-Marianna Yamamoto is a Research Scholar at the Center for International and Security Studies at Maryland (CISSM).
+Marianna Yamamoto is a Research Associate at the Center for International and Security Studies at Maryland (CISSM).
 Her research interests focus on terrorism, OSCE security principles, and military leadership and staff support.

 Her work on terrorism includes an in-depth study, Terrorism Against Democracy, based in part on Admiral Stansfield Turner’s course, “Terrorism & Democracy,” which he taught from 2002–2006 in response to the 9/11 attacks on September 11, 2001.
 From the study she developed a basic explanation of terrorism.